cosydney/ai-search-tool/README.md

-# AI-Powered People Search Tool
+# Xam - AI-Powered People Search Tool

 A Node.js application that processes CSV files containing people data and uses AI agents to filter and match individuals based on their titles and descriptions.